mirrerror/my-landing-page/README.md

 # My Portfolio

 Welcome to my portfolio!
-This project showcases my work as a Software Engineer.
 It includes sections about me, my projects, and how to get in touch.

 ## Features

 - **Navigation Bar**: A fixed navigation bar at the top for easy access to different sections of the portfolio.
 - **Responsive Design**: The layout adjusts for different screen sizes, ensuring a good experience on both desktop and mobile devices.
-- **Project Showcase**: Highlights my first laboratory work, including an image and a link to the live demo.
+- **Project Showcase**: Highlights my first laboratory work on the Web Programming course, including an image and a link to the live demo.

 ## Technology Stack